What is Glycemic Index and Glycemic Load for Blood Sugar Management

 Do you have a friend or family member who is suffering from diabetes?
 Or maybe you’re pre-diabetic and looking to make changes in your lifestyle to get back on the right track.
 Regardless, when it comes to managing diabetes, one of the key things to know more about is the glycemic load.
 If you’re unsure of what is the importance of glycemic load in diabetes, here’s handy guide to help you out.

-What Is Glycemic Load and Glycemic Index In Diabetes?
+What Is Glycemic Index and Glycemic Load In Diabetes?

 Since diabetes is a disease related to the levels of blood sugar, it is important to keep an eye on this metric for effective management.
 Normally, management of diabetes involves the glycemic index, a scale that assigns a numeric score to food on the basis of how much it can make your blood sugar levels rise.
 So, the lower a food’s glycemic index is, the slower it takes for your blood sugar levels to rise and vice versa.
 However, the glycemic index paints only a partial picture.